 From 11am to 10:30pm daily, they offer free island-wide delivery for a minimum order of $50.
 If you live near their restaurant at North Bridge Road, you can choose to pick up your food instead, and enjoy 20% off your order.

-This Japanese rice bowl specialist sells a sizable range of Japanese dishes, including ramen.
-The Iberico Pork Slice Yakiniku Miso Ramen ($18+) comes with fatty slices of the high-quality pork laid on a bed of bouncy noodles and sweet miso soup.
+Donburi King is actually a Japanese rice bowl specialist that sells a sizable range of Japanese dishes, including ramen.
+The Iberiko Miso Ramen ($18.80) comes with fatty slices of the high-quality pork laid on a bed of bouncy noodles and sweet miso soup.
 If you’re ordering from Donburi King, don’t miss out on getting one of their over-the-top donburi bowls too.

 Find out more on their Facebook page.

 As the world’s first Michelin-starred ramen restaurant, Tsuta’s impressive reputation precedes it.
 The secret behind their signature broth is their dashi stock which they use in all their ramen bowls.
 Thankfully, their internationally recognised noodles aren’t priced too extravagantly.
-Currently they have a 1-for-1 ramen promotion for the Shoyu Soba, Shio Soba, and Miso Soba, all priced at $18.
+Currently, they have a 1-for-1 ramen promotion for favourites such as the Shoyu Soba, Shio Soba, and Mala Tonkotsu Soba, all priced at $18.

 Megumi Japanese Restaurant sells a variety of Japanese food options including sushi, tempura, bento sets, donburi, and different types of noodle dishes.
 Their Kaisen Ramen ($19.80) sports a milk-based stock that’s infused with seafood flavours, complete with shellfish as toppings.
 The appropriately named Shiok Ramen ($13.80) comes with a fiery spicy soup base.